joinquit3110/KhaBoom/content/quadratics/content.md

 ---
 > id: demand-1

-A higher price means that fewer people want to buy a skateboards, so the graph of the function has to move downwards.
+A higher price means that fewer people want to buy a scooters, so the graph of the function has to move downwards.
 After doing some market research, economists came up with the following equation:

 {.text-center} [demand](pill:teal) = 2800 – 15 × [price](pill:purple)

-For example, if a skateboard costs \$80, the demand will be [[1600]] units.
+For example, if a scooter costs \$80, the demand will be [[1600]] units.

 ---
 > id: intro4